 With 40 million book sales to his name, Stephen Covey was regarded as one of the foremost thinkers on personal development.
-He was also one of the most well-respected, having put his own ideas into practice.
+He was also one of the most well-respected, having lived his own ideas.

 Given his success and stature, it stands to reason that Covey had a deep understanding of the principles and processes of individual growth and interpersonal relationships.

 It’s why I attended one of his talks on The 7 Habits of Highly Effective People, the work he was most well-known for.
 Regrettably, I was too immature (dependent, as you’ll see) to understand or appreciate the wisdom shared that day.